turper2024/cultural-mechanics/0000-culture-mechanics.project-instructions.2.md

 6. For un-X, distributed carriers, and correction or auxiliary cascades, use the guide's *Epistemic Constitution of Lifted Mechanical Solidarity* route.
-Keep operation, orientation, mechanism, state, stock, and meta-order distinct: un-reason blocks correction's meaning; nullification blocks its effect.
+Keep operation, orientation, mechanism, state, stock, and meta-order distinct: un-reason blocks correction's meaning; nullification blocks its reception or effect; procedural conversion can register and count correction yet block operative defeat.
+Keep conversion, selective rule practice, and strategic-trick attribution separate.
 7. Keep program, institution, carrier, and person attribution separate.
 Bounded de-authorization targets evidenced authority through authorized, proportionate, reviewable procedure.
 Person-directed coercion requires causal nexus, law, necessity, due process, appeal, stop rules, and repair.
+   Apply the guide's recognition-only human-standing rule: every individual living human organism bears complete and equal standing from fertilization; authority may ascertain the bearer fact but cannot constitute, grade, or withdraw the standing.
+Keep standing separate from capability, role, conduct, and remedy.
 8. State originating claims first.
 Separate observation, mechanism, and generalization; examples are not proof.
 For analogies name target, use, and limit; resemblance is not evidence.